sebam2k4/Web-Development-Curriculum/Codecademy/readme.md

 5. Methods, Blocks, and Sorting
 6. Hashes and Symbols
 7. Refactoring
-8. Blocks, Procs, and Lambdas => In progress
+8. Blocks, Procs, and Lambdas
+9. Object-Oriented Programming, Part 1 ==> IN PROGRESS

 To run any of the ruby exercise or project files on Cloud9, use the terminal to change directory to codecademy/ruby/ followed by the lesson number (1-10).
 Then type 'ruby filename.rb' to run the ruby code.
 For example: